servantez/OpenExempt/README.md

 ```bash
 python open_exempt.py -d dataset_name
 ```
 Replace `dataset_name` with your preferred name.
+You can also specify two optional arguments: `-c` to specify the path to your config file (if you are not using the default), and the `-v` flag for verbose logging.
+This command will construct a dataset based on the settings in your config file, and output the dataset to the `/data/tasks/` directory.

 ## Benchmark Configuration
 config.json in the root directory

-# Adding New Statutes and Assets
-OpenExempt is easily exstensible.